CyberShadow/reveal.js/slides/10-json/10-json.md

 Notes:

+- structs are a special case because you will want to iterate over all members
 - not very efficient because of memory allocations
 - other than tupleof there is `__traits(getMembers)`
 - must use `v.tupleof[i]` to get identifier